Skip to content

 The Compound Effect

-Here's what makes this more than process optimization: validation that compounds.
+What makes this more than process optimization: validation that compounds.

 Every time you catch a problem, that's a learning.
 Every learning can feed back into the system.
 The AI that generated the bug can be told "this pattern breaks in this context."
 The next session starts with that knowledge pre-loaded.